SpazioDati/llm-elasticsearch-cache/README.md

 # llm-elasticsearch-cache

-A caching layer for LLMs that exploits Elasticsearch, fully compatible with Langchain caching.
+A caching layer for LLMs that exploits Elasticsearch, fully compatible with LangChain caching.

 ## Install